Marker Logo

 Inscription.
 Lieutenant who first served with the Georgetown Artillary in July 1813, and later under Major George Peter as a Lieut. and Quartermaster from June 19 to July 1, 1814.
 On Aug.
 24, 1814 he helped with the deployment of troops in Bladensburg defending Washington, DC.
 Later witnessed the bombardment of Fort McHenry.

 Location.
 39° 24.369′ N, 77° 24.767′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker can be reached from South Market Street.
+It is in Field Pointe.
+It can be reached from South Market Street.
 In Mount Olivet Cemetery south of the Francis Scott Key monument and Gravesite.
 Touch for map.
-Marker is in this post office area: Frederick MD 21701, United States of America.
+Marker is at or near this postal address: 515 S Market St, Frederick MD 21701, United States of America.
 Touch for directions.

 Paid Advertisement